micedre/keycloak-mail-whitelisting/README.md

-# Keycloak - Restrict email domain for registration
+# Keycloak - Whitelist email domain for registration

 This extension allows you to validate email domain used for registration in keycloak to accept only a finite list of domain.